Soc112 Introduction to Social Welfare 3 hours

 Surveys major world religions—their origins, beliefs and contemporary practices.
 Includes study of Judaism, Christianity, Islam, Hinduism, Buddhism, Confucianism and Taoism.
 Studies the relationships and interactions between religions and the cultures in which they are practiced.
 Prerequisite: sophomore standing.
-A Responsibility Source Course.
+A Responsibility general education course.

 Soc123 Urban Life and Culture 3 hours

 Provides students with the theory and practice of interpreting the complex social context of urban landscapes.
 Designed to increase appreciation for, and understanding of, city life with a focus on the urban experience of African Americans, Asian Americans and Latino/a Americans.
 Engagement in city life comes through daily visits to local organizations and churches reflecting the experience of the selected cultural group, supplemented with visits to museums, cultural events and more.
-A Responsibility Source Course.
+A Responsibility general education course.